leanprover-community/blog/posts/affine-group-scheme-hopf-algebra.md

 2. For all $g, h, k \in G$, $(g * h) * k = g * (h * k)$.
 3. For all $g \in G$, $g^{-1} * g = e$ (and $g * g^{-1} = e$).

-These can also be abstracted (with appropriate coherence conditions) as the following commutative diagrams: (ADD DIAGRAMS)
+These can also be abstracted (with appropriate coherence conditions) as the following commutative diagrams: (ADD DIAGRAMS).

-This defines a *group object* in $\mathsf{C}$.
-This was already present as (docs link) in Mathlib before we started working on the project.
+This defines a *group object* in $\mathsf{C}$ and was already in Mathlib before we started working on the project (see docs link).
 Applying this definition to the categories of sets/smooth manifolds/varieties we recover the notions of a group/Lie group/algebraic group.
 Since Mathlib uses schemes rather than varieties, we will be interested in group objects in the category of schemes aka *group schemes*.

+We can similarly abstract the definition of group homomorphisms to define homomorphisms of group objects.

 # Hopf algebras

+Since complex affine varieties correspond to commutative $\mathbb{C}$-algebras, some $\mathbb{C}$-algebras with extra structure should correspond to algebraic groups.
+Recall that maps of affine varieties are in bijection with maps of their corresponding rings in the opposite direction.
+We need the additional fact that $(\operatorname{Spec} R) \otimes (\operatorname{Spec} S)$ is isomorphic to $\operatorname{Spec} (R \otimes S)$.
+Thus the structure we are looking for is:
+1. A $\mathbb{C}$-algebra $R$.
+2. A (counit) homomorphism $\varepsilon: R\to\mathbb{C}$.
+3. A (comultiplication) homomorphism $\Delta: R \to R \otimes R$.
+4. An (antipode) homomorphism $S: R \to R$.

+And we ask that these satisfy the corresponding diagrams with arrows reversed (diagrams here).
+Algebras with this structure are called *Hopf algebras*.
+There is a notion of Hopf algebra homomorphisms, which are in one-to-one correspondence with algebraic group homomorphisms.

 # Tori